riverbed/steelscript/README.md

   <summary>Use SteelScript notebooks, just with git and Docker</summary>

 If you have git and Docker installed.
-You can build a steelscript container image that includes the Jupyter server and allow to run notebooks.
+You can build a steelscript container image that includes the Jupyter server and allows to run notebooks.

 Build both steelscript bash imags and notebook image: